Mirantis/virtlet/README.md

 To try out Virtlet follow the instructions from [Running local environment](docs/running-local-environment.md) and [try out examples](examples/README.md) documents.

+### Virtlet introduction video

+You can watch and listen to Virtlet introduction and description video that was recorded on Kubernetes Community Meeting [here](https://youtu.be/x5uBq-ugoio?t=38).

+### Virtlet usage demo

+You can watch sample usage session under [this](https://asciinema.org/a/1a6xp5j4o22rnsx9wpvumd4kt) link.

 ## Need any help with Virtlet?

 If you will encounter any issue when using Virtlet please look into our [issue tracker](http://github.com/Mirantis/virtlet/issues) on github.
 If your case is not mentioned there - please fill new issue for it.